Muterra/doc-golix/whitepaper.md

 However, an alternative would be a protocol where "email addresses" were inseparable from their public key(s).
 This system, though still vulnerable to phishing attacks (as nearly all human-interfacing systems are), could never suffer from such a direct impersonation attack: if Eve replaced the public key in a malicious response to Alice's key request, Alice would be aware that the new address mismatched her request.

-On a Golix-implementing network, use of hash-based GUIDs already provides this property; by storing Alice's identity in a Golix object, we can ensure that changing its content (her public keys) results in the generation of a new GUID.
-Within the context of Golix, we then refer to "Alice" *only* by the GUID of the container for her public keys.
+On a Golix-implementing network, use of hash-based GHIDs already provides this property; by storing Alice's identity in a Golix object, we can ensure that changing its content (her public keys) results in the generation of a new GHID.
+Within the context of Golix, we then refer to "Alice" *only* by the GHID of the container for her public keys.
 We therefore acquire self-security recipient "addresses" without any added infrastructure overhead.
 The network, including agent identities, can be wholly self-hosting.

 ## Aliases and their selective deniability